DorCoMaNdO/ModBot/README.txt

 	  Example: !modbot addcmd 0 !welcome Welcome to the stream {1}!
 		       !welcome DorCoMaNdO
 	  Output:  Welcome to the stream DorCoMaNdO!
-	  * All of the parameters are required so a message will NOT be sent if you'd try to do something such as using just "!welcome" from the example above.
+	* All of the parameters are required so a message will NOT be sent if you'd try to do something such as using just "!welcome" on the example above.